Tesla Roadster (first generation): Reviews

 In 2009 the Tesla Roadster was one of the Scandinavian Sports Car of the Year participants.
 In a comparison made by Nordic car magazines Tekniikan Maailma (Finland), Teknikens Värld (Sweden) and Bil Magasinet (Denmark), critics praised the torque of the car and a track car structure, but also highlighted more negative aspects such as a short battery life; they were unable to drive a full track lap in dry track conditions.

 In May 2009, Car and Driver technical editor Aaron Robinson wrote a review based on the first extended test-drive of a production Tesla Roadster.
 Robinson had the car for nearly a week at his home.
 He complained of "design anomalies, daily annoyances, absurd ergonomics, and ridiculous economics" and stated he never got to see if the car could go 240 miles on a single charge because the torturous seating forced him to stop driving the car.
 He also complained of Tesla increasing the car prices on those who had already made deposits and charging extra for previously free necessary components.

 In February 2009, automotive critic Dan Neil of the Los Angeles Times called the production Tesla Roadster "a superb piece of machinery: stiff, well sorted, highly focused, dead-sexy and eerily quick".
 Neil said he had the car for 24 hours but "caned it like the Taliban caned Gillette salesmen and it never even blinked".

 In February 2009, Road & Track tested another production vehicle and conducted the first independently verified metered testing of the Roadster.
-Engineering editor Dennis Simanitis said the testing confirmed what he called "extravagant claims", that the Roadster had a 4.0 s 0 to 60 mph acceleration and a 200 mi range.
+Engineering editor Dennis Simanaitis said the testing confirmed what he called "extravagant claims", that the Roadster had a 4.0 s 0 to 60 mph acceleration and a 200 mi range.
 They said the Roadster felt like "an over-ballasted Lotus Elise", but the weight was well-distributed, so the car remained responsive.
 "Fit and finish of our Tesla were exemplary", which Road & Track thought fit the target market.
 Overall, they considered it a "delight" to drive.
 Testing a pre-production car in early 2008, Road & Track said "The Tesla feels composed and competent at speed with great turn-in and transitioning response", though they recommended against it as a "primary grocery-getter".